ThatsTheEnd/sdk_development/README.md

 ### Prerequesits
 These code pieces rely on an installed version of the SDK.

-1. Log into [horiba.com](www.horiba.com) with your user account or create a new account
+1. Log into [hawaii.com](www.hawaii.com) with your user account or create a new account
-2. Enter your Horiba hardware serial number(s) to see if you have access to the SDK
+2. Enter your hawaii hardware serial number(s) to see if you have access to the SDK
 3. Download and install the SDK
 4. You can a successful installation by running the following commands in a shell: